Peabody Lane |

 In 1852, newly-constituted Alameda County hired civil engineer Julius Kellersberger to lay out a new road from 14th Street and Broadway in downtown Oakland, all the way to the city of San Pablo.
 This road, today’s San Pablo Avenue, passed through what is now Emeryville.

-One of these wharves built by Jonathan Peabody was “Peabody’s Landing” that connected to San Pablo Avenue via a simple dirt path.
+One of these wharves built by Jonathan Peabody was “Peabody’s Landing” that connected to San Pablo Road via a simple dirt path.
 By 1857, Peabody maintained at least one warehouse along what would become Peabody’s Lane.

 In the mid-1870s, the Northern Railway (later Southern Pacific) extended its tracks along the shoreline of today’s Emeryville, crossing the western end of Peabody’s Lane.